 I may be painfully repetitive, but I must restate for my new readers that my recipes are concepts versus strict directions.
 As you get familiar with the ingredients and objectives, you may find there are better paths to the results.
 Luckily, this is as easy as it gets.

-Boil some spaghetti, spaghettini or bucatini (with a hole in the middle to absorb sauce) in a large pot of heavily salted water.
-Don’t be shy, salt in water = flavor in pasta.
+Boil the pasta in a large pot of heavily salted water.
+Don't be shy, salt in water = flavor in pasta.
 Cook until just shy of al dente.
-This means don’t be afraid of a little bite or crunch.
-It’s hard to express what al dente means to a neophyte, but there really is no other way to enjoy pasta.
+This means don't be afraid of a little bite or crunch - a lot in fact.
+You'll continue to cook the pasta in the sauce so go for a solid 'to the teeth' feel.
+It's hard to express what al dente means to a neophyte, but there really is no other way to enjoy pasta.
 The crunch provides a textural contrast to the sauce.
-It’s just proper.
-Don’t dump your water, as we’ll need a little.
+It's just proper.
+Don't dump your water, as we'll need a little.

 Just for shits and grins, I'm gonna send you off with my favorite Ali poem:

 I done wrassled with an aligator, tussled with a whale, handcuffed lightening, thrown thunder in jail, Just last week I murdered a rock, injured a stone, hospitalized a brick.
 I'm so mean I make medicine sick.